Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 ### Bug Fixes

-* Fixed an issue happens while multiple selectors are used.
+* Fixed an issue that happens while multiple selectors are used.
 * Fixed an issue that resolved secrets are not saved in the selected order.

 ## 1.0.0-preview2 - July 07, 2023

 ### Bug Fixes

-* Fixed a race condition issue happens while resolving Key Vault references.
+* Fixed a race condition issue that happens while resolving Key Vault references.

 ## 1.0.0-preview - April 07, 2023